secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Active Directory Fundamentals/Active Directory Objects.md

 - What is an object?
 	- An object can be defined as ANY resource present within an Active Directory environment such as OUs, printers, users, domain controllers.

 ### AD Objects
 ![image](https://academy.hackthebox.com/storage/modules/74/adobjects.png)

 ### Users
-- These are the users within the organization's AD environment.
-Users are considered `leaf objects`, which means that they cannot contain any other objects within them.
-Another example of a leaf object is a mailbox in Microsoft Exchange.
+- Considered `leaf objects`, which means they cannot have any other objects within them.
+	- Example: mailbox in Microsoft Exchange
-- A user object is considered a security principal and has a security identifier (SID) and a global unique identifier (GUID).
-User objects have many possible [attributes](http://www.kouti.com/tables/userattributes.htm), such as their display name, last login time, date of last password change, email address, account description, manager, address, and more.
+- Considered a security principal with a security identifier (SID), along with a global unique identifier (GUID)
+	- Many possible [attributes](http://www.kouti.com/tables/userattributes.htm), like display name, last login time, date of last password change, email address, account description, manager, address, and more.
-- Depending on how a particular Active Directory environment is set up, there can be over 800 possible user attributes when accounting for ALL possible attributes as detailed [here](https://www.easy365manager.com/how-to-get-all-active-directory-user-object-attributes/).
+- Depending on the setup, we can choose from 800 possible attributes.
+	- ALL possible attributes are detailed [here](https://www.easy365manager.com/how-to-get-all-active-directory-user-object-attributes/).
-- This example goes far beyond what is typically populated for a standard user in most environments but shows Active Directory's sheer size and complexity.
-- They are a crucial target for attackers since gaining access to even a low privileged user can grant access to many objects and resources and allow for detailed enumeration of the entire domain (or forest).
+- Crucial target for attacks as having access to even a low privileged user allows for them to interact with many objects/resources.
+	- This allows for detailed enumeration of the entire forest.

 ### Contacts
-- A contact object is usually used to represent an external user and contains informational attributes such as first name, last name, email address, telephone number, etc. They are `leaf objects` and are NOT security principals (securable objects), so they don't have a SID, only a GUID.
+- Usually used to represent an external user and contains informational attributes such as first name, last name, email address, telephone number, etc. They are `leaf objects` and are NOT security principals (securable objects), so they don't have a SID, only a GUID.
 An example would be a contact card for a third-party vendor or a customer.

 ### Printers